 Or toll free: 1-800-387-5604

-As a borrower, it is your responsibility to fulfill your obligations and repay your student loans and overpayments to keep your loans and credit in good standing.
-You are expected to begin repayment of their student loans 6 months after you stop being a full time postsecondary student.
-For example, if you leave full time studies on April 30, your first student loan payment would be due in November.
+It is your responsibility as a borrower to make your student loan payments on time to keep your loans – and your credit – in good standing.
+Repayment of your student loans will begin on the first day of the seventh month after you stop being a full time postsecondary student.
+For example, if you leave or complete full time studies on April 30, your first student loan payment would be due in November.

 If you are experiencing financial difficulties in meeting your repayment obligations, there are programs to help.
 For more information about your repayment options, visit the National Student Loans Service Centre website or phone 1-888-815-4514.